regro/regolith/docs/rc.rst

 ``schemas``
 ===========
-Dict of dicts of dicts which overrides the schema for a key in a collection.
+Dict of dicts which overrides the schema for a key in a collection.

 For example: